Skip to main content

 Integers

 Integers are represented by the Int type, which is an arbitrary precision signed integer (commonly referred to as a bignum).
 By default, integers are specified in decimal (base 10).
 Case-sensitive prefixes of 0b for binary (base 2), 0o for octal (base 8), and 0x for hexadecimal (base 16) may be used.
-Underscores (_) may appear anywhere in the literal except before the first digit, after the last digit, and before, between, or after the characters of the 0b, 0o, and 0x prefixes.
+Underscores (_) may appear anywhere in the literal, including before, after, and in between in any digits or prefixes (e.g., 0b and 0_b are both valid prefixes).
 Multiple underscores may appear consecutively.

 Floats

 A Float is an IEEE 754 floating-point number with at least double precision (i.e., 64 bits).
 A Float literal must include either a . or e (or both) to distinguish it from an integer literal.
-Underscores (_) can be used to separate digits and may appear anywhere in the literal except before the first digit, after the last digit, immediately after the . (radix point), and before, between, or after the characters of the e, e+, and e-.
+Like integers, underscores (_) can appear anywhere in the float.

 Strings